Subject (Course): Foreign Trade and Business in Jordan. Amman.

 - Jordanian tourism has become increasingly important in recent years (between 8 and 10% of the gross domestic product Jordanian).

-- In recent years the most dynamic sector of the Jordanian economy has been
+- In recent years the most dynamic sector of the Jordanian economy has been building.

 - Jordanian industry comprises a broad range of products: meat products, fruits, vegetables, dairy, animal food, confectionery, soft drinks, snuff, olive oil, alcohol, and others.